-Microsoft’s Skype has become increasingly difficult to download in China although it seems to still be functioning in the country.
-As a Tuesday’s New York Times report states, Skype became unavailable on Apple’s Chinese App store as well as on Android App stores and this is going on for about a month now.
+Microsoft’s Skype has become increasingly difficult to download in China, although it still seems to function in the country.
+As Tuesday’s New York Times report states, Skype became unavailable on Apple’s Chinese App store as well as on Android App stores, and this is going on for about a month now.

 Apple said that they have been “notified by the Ministry of Public Security that a number of Voice Over Internet Protocol apps do not comply with local law,” and thusly have removed the apps from the Chinese store.

 As for Android, local big brands like Xiaomi and Huawei are not carrying Skype anymore, and neither does Google run its Play Store in China due to the local laws.
 Instead, Android users hinge on to third-party services for downloading apps.

 Microsoft stated that the removal of Skype from Apple’s Store is temporary and it had been working on the revival process as soon as possible.